va3c/viewer/va3c-viewer-html5/readme.md

 		* Opens .js, .json, .obj, .stl ascii, .vtk,
 		* Opens .wrl files but have issues with materials
 		* Fails to open .dae files.
 See lines 342... of jafo-file-open.js for temporary partial fix
-	* Open files via the text in the address bar using location.Hash
+	* Open files via the text in the address bar using location.hash
 		* often called permalinks
 		* See below
 	* Open files via drag and drop
+		* Starting with r6
 * Load a new drawing or append (insert) new objects into current drawing  << which word is better: 'append 'or 'insert'??

+### File Management: Save as File
 * Export the current state to a new JSON file as geometry, object or scene

-### Permalinks
+### File Management: Save as Permalink
 * Create permalink
+	* Generates a permalink based on all the objects with geometry in the current scene
 * Parse permalink
-	* let's you see what a permalink creates
+	* Lets you see what a permalink creates
+* Clear permalink
-* Clear permalink resets the address bar to the base URL
+	* Resets the address bar to the base URL
 * AutoCrapdoodle feature
 	* An experiment in playing with files in the cloud
+* Link to goo.gl
-* Link to goo.gl URL Shortener
+	* Provides speedy acces to a popular URL Shortener
 * Permalinks are an effective very lightweight method of saving data

 ### Sample File Libraries